infominer33/infominer33.github.io/index.md

 In-depth research is time consuming.
 In crypto, the matter is made even more challenging because of the vast amount of domain knowledge required to discover quality results.
 What I lack in experience, I make up for with relentless search habits.

-I grew up while the internet was coming of age, and always have had a knack for constructing search queries.

 I ask questions to ensure I understand what my clients need, commonly checking in to show my progress and ensure I'm staying on track \ providing value.

-I've gathered contact and listing info for the top 200 exchanges, found contact info and areas of interest for academics in crypto, sought the costs and regulations for opening a crypto exchange in various juristictions...
+I've gathered contact and listing info for the top 200 exchanges, found contact info and areas of interest for academics in crypto, sought the costs and regulations for opening a crypto exchange in various jurisdictions...

-I've done all kinds of crypto related research, and have a passion for learning.
+I've done all kinds of crypto-related research, and have a passion for learning.

 ### Information Dense Content [**^**](#contents)

 <img src="images/information-dense.png"/>

-I am experienced at writing on subjects that I previously knew little about.
-I spend more time in research than than my rates can support, because accuracy and learning the ecosystem are important to me.
+I'm experienced at writing on subjects that I previously knew little about.
+My primary interest is education and accuracy.
+I'm not a fast writer.

 Do **contact me** if you need content or information related to Self-Sovereign, Blockchain, and Decentralized Identity.

 (<code>See <a href="https://github.com/infominer33/awesome-decentralized-id">/awesome-decentralized-id</a> and <a href="https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity"><em>Hyperledger Indy —The Future of Decentralized Identity</em></a></code>)

 I'm also quite interested in [creating a series](https://www.reddit.com/r/Jobs4Bitcoins/comments/apt145/for_hire_i_want_to_write_articles_for_you_about/) of articles on the [history surrounding Bitcoin](https://github.com/infominer33/bitcoin-history).

-If you want Bitcoin content on your site, please contact me.
-My rates are negotiable.
+**If you want Bitcoin Related Content for your web-site, please [contact](#contact) me.**

 ## Tips Welcome [**^**](#contents)